emmacadavra/ci-portfolio1-spc/README.md

 # **The Sheffield Philharmonic Chorus**
 ## **Site Overview**
-The Sheffield Philharmonic Chorus is the foremost large mixed-voice choir in Sheffield, South Yorkshire, and the purpose of this website is to act as a first stop for people interested in joining the choir.
+The Sheffield Philharmonic Chorus (often abbreviated to 'SPC' in this README.md file) is South Yorkshire's foremost mixed-voice choir, and the purpose of this website is to act as a first stop for people interested in joining.
 The choir’s ethos is to share its love of a large range of choral music by performing it periodically, and to continue to do this they rely on new members seeking them out and joining them.

+Currently, the SPC's official website is vast and full of a wealth of information, but its process for new members is managed through one email address and is not
 ​
 ![Am I responsive screenshot](screenshot of amiresponsive)